-Bids will be assessed by the evaluation panel 'blind', meaning that identifying information will be removed and bids assigned a generic identifier.
+Identifying information will be removed from bids and the bids assigned a generic identifier.
 Where a credit owner or landholder has submitted multiple bids, either as part of a single application or multiple applications, each bid will be given a separate identifier and assessed separately throughout the process.

-The evaluation panel will provide recommendations to the BCT on bids that are considered 'value-formoney' in accordance with the tender evaluation plan.
+The evaluation panel will provide recommendations to the BCT on 'value-for-money' bids in accordance with the tender evaluation plan.
 In making these recommendations the panel may consider a range of factors, including the bid price in relation to market information on the credit class and the number of credits being offered for sale.
 Other considerations may include the level of credit supply for the credit class, the level of market activity, and the length of time that offset obligations for the credit class have been held.

-Bids for credits of threatened ecological communities in Western Sydney, as described in Section 3.4, will be evaluated according to the evaluation process set out in Appendix 2.
+Bids for credits of threatened ecological communities in Western Sydney, as described in Section 3.4, will be evaluated according to the evaluation process set out in Appendix 1.